universalweb/Whitepaper/WhitePaper.md

 <h3>DEFINITIONS</h3>
 <p><b>UNIVERSAL WEB REPUBLIC (UWR)</b>: The UWR consists of the Universal Web's Government & the Universal Web itself which is the plane that all activity governed by the the Universal Web's Government resides.</p>
-<p><b>UNIVERSAL WEB (UW)</b>: The UWR consists of the Universal Web's Government & the Universal Web itself which is the plane that all activity governed by the the Universal Web's Government resides.</p>
+<p><b>UNIVERSAL WEB (UW)</b>: The UW is the Web re-imagined.
+A new Web built to in time replace to old.
+A culmination of years of Web technology evolution and all that we have learned from hindsight.</p>

 <hr />